-Analysis of TC outflow found little change in the outflow temperature but a rising mean pressure outflow altitude that is located above the altitude of peak upper tropospheric warming.
-The near constancy of outflow temperatures limited thermodynamic efficiency changes with surface warming, and upper level temperature change mattered less than we originally thought.
-The FAT hypothesis appears to explain our findings well, and would limit thermodynamic efficiency change under changed upper-level stratification.
+Analysis of TC outflow found little change in the outflow temperature but a rising mean pressure outflow altitude that is located above the altitude of peak upper-tropospheric warming.
+The near constancy of outflow temperatures limited thermodynamic efficiency changes with surface warming, and upper-level temperature change mattered less than we originally thought.
+The FAT hypothesis appears to explain our findings well and would limit thermodynamic efficiency change under changed upper-level stratification.
 Further work is needed to understand, at a process level, the extent of applicability of the FAT hypothesis for TCs.
-For tropical convection it has support from observational analysis (Xu et al., 2007) and convection-resolving idealized numerical simulations (Kuang and Hartmann, 2007).
-Some additional supporting evidence for a FAT for TCs is provided by idealized cloud-resolving modelling (Khairoutdinov and Emanuel, 2013) and by analysis of TC cloud top temperatures in ADT-HURSAT data (Kossin, 2015).
+For tropical convection it has support from observational analysis (Xu et al., 2007) and convection-resolving idealised numerical simulations (Kuang and Hartmann, 2007).
+Some additional supporting evidence for a FAT for TCs is provided by idealised cloud-resolving modelling (Khairoutdinov and Emanuel, 2013) and by analysis of TC cloud top temperatures in ADT-HURSAT data (Kossin, 2015).
 However, detecting trends in TC cloud top temperatures is complicated by a poleward trend in the latitude of LMI (Kossin, 2015).

 Increasing thermodynamic disequilibrium with warming may also explain the fastest temporal trends in intensity for the middle LMI quantiles.
-With warming, middle LMI quantile TCs are closing the gap with PI.
+With warming, middle-LMIquantile TCs are closing the gap with PI.
 The strongest storms, however, were already close to their PI, and weaker storms are more strongly limited by other environmental factors such as shear or dry air.
-Techniques to simulate weaker storms within the idealized modelling framework are needed to test this hypothesis.
+Techniques to simulate weaker storms within the idealised modelling framework are needed to test this hypothesis.

 The magnitude of the simulated changes, even for extrapolated trends, is relatively small compared to observed trends in TC characteristics.
-This suggests that environmental temperature changes contributed to some of the observed TC intensity change, but that other environmental factors dominated as the root causes, including, for example, changes in vertical wind shear, humidity, incipient disturbances, or internal asymmetries.
+This suggests that environmental temperature changes contributed to some of the observed TC intensity change but that other environmental factors dominated as the root causes, including, for example, changes in vertical wind shear, humidity, incipient disturbances, or internal asymmetries.

-641 642 Extrapolated observational temperature trends resulted in weaker TC intensity trends relative to change profiles based on an 643 ensemble of CMIP5 GCMs under the RCP 8.5 emission scenario.
-Future extensions of this work could omit the GCM-based 644 tropical upper warming maximum or stratospheric cooling to determine whether a more substantial change results relative to these exercises with the extrapolated observations.
+Extrapolated observational temperature trends resulted in weaker TC intensity trends relative to change profiles based on an ensemble of CMIP5 GCMs under the RCP8.5 emission scenario.
+Future extensions of this work could omit the GCM-based tropical upper warming maximum or stratospheric cooling to determine whether a more substantial change results relative to these exercises with the extrapolated observations.
 The use of CMIP6 trends would also be informative.
-Future work could 645 646 also start from a different base sounding, other than the Dunion (2011) North Atlantic moist tropical sounding.
-It's possible 647 that different magnitude sensitivities between the historical data analysis and the idealized simulations could be due, in part, to our use of this single profile that allows all simulated storms to reach the highest observed intensities.
-Base soundings 648 representative of the observed tropical storm and hurricane-strength storm environments may yield more nuanced sensitivity 649 650 to environmental temperature change, given permitted variations in outflow altitude.
-Future work should also include tests with fully 3-D TC simulations; such simulations would include the effects of potentially important internal asymmetries and 651 652 also allow examination of changes in intensification rate and timing.
-Finally, more comprehensive physical process studies are 653 needed to interpret the empirical and idealized modelling findings reported here and work towards untangling the factors driving observed intensity changes.
+Future work could also start from a different base sounding other than the Dunion (2011) North Atlantic moist tropical sounding.
+It is possible that different magnitude sensitivities between the historical data analysis and the idealised simulations could be due, in part, to our use of this single profile that allows all simulated storms to reach the highest observed intensities.
+Base soundings representative of the observed tropical storm and hurricane-strength storm environments may yield more nuanced sensitivity to environmental temperature change, given permitted variations in outflow altitude.
+Future work should also include tests with fully three-dimensional TC simulations; such simulations would include the effects of potentially important internal asymmetries and also allow examination of changes in intensification rate and timing.
+Finally, more comprehensive physical process studies are needed to interpret the empirical and idealised modelling findings reported here and work towards untangling the factors driving observed intensity changes.

-655656 Appendix A
+Appendix A